 Diamond tennis bracelets, originally referred to as eternity bracelets or line bracelets, have been a favourite among jewellery lovers for generations.
-These pieces encircle the wrist in a sophisticated, shimmering line of diamonds.
-With clean lines and classic shapes, tennis bracelets offer a timeless elegance and have become the cornerstone of many jewellery collections.
+These classic pieces encircle the wrist in a sophisticated, shimmering line of diamonds, offering timeless elegance, and have become the cornerstone of many jewellery collections.

 Most of us have heard that the term ‘tennis bracelet’ was coined during the 1987 U.S. Open when a young tennis champion called Chris Evert famously stopped play.
 She was wearing her precious gold and diamond bracelet to the court that day and played so vigorously that the clasp of her bracelet broke.
 In a panic, the tennis star initiated an emergency search before play could continue, and when the renegade jewel was found, the camera zoomed in for a close-up.
 As a result, millions of women across the globe desired one just like it and from this iconic moment on, eternity bracelets were referred to as tennis bracelets.